Ryan-Amaral/Dal-CSCI2110-Assignment1/README.md

 <h3>The Sailor Coconut Problem</h3>

 <p>This program is about the sailor coconut problem described well here: https://qedinsight.wordpress.com/2011/05/13/the-coconut-problem/.
-Except in this program it is generalized to be any number of sailors, and it checks if an amount of coconuts is valid for that number of sailors, as well as checking for the minimum amount of coconuts is a valid solution.</p>
+Except in this program it is generalized to be any number of sailors, and it checks if an amount of coconuts is valid for that number of sailors, as well as checking for the minimum amount of coconuts that is a valid solution.</p>

-Sample output (work in progress):
+Sample output:
 <pre>
 Minimum coconuts required for the given amount of sailors (using equation) (-1 means no solution).